Banks need overhaul, but risk to recovery, IMF says

 Banks should also stop selling products at low prices, or even at a loss, to lure clients and try to sell them other products, the IMF said.
 Regulators should encourage them to adopt more transparent pricing models.

-The report also showed how banks had started pulling back, though only two - the UK's Royal Bank of Scotland (RBS.L) and Switzerland's UBS UBSN.VX - had completely exited a business.
+The report also showed how banks had started pulling back, though only two - the UK's Royal Bank of Scotland and Switzerland's UBS - had completely exited a business.

-The fixed-income business, in which banks trade non-equity products for clients, showed the largest exodus, with banks such as Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N) and Barclays PLC (BARC.L) all selectively shrinking, the IMF said.
+The fixed-income business, in which banks trade non-equity products for clients, showed the largest exodus, with banks such as Goldman Sachs Group Inc, JPMorgan Chase & Co and Barclays PLC all selectively shrinking, the IMF said.